Aquasar: Cooling

 The Aquasar supercomputer employs "on-chip" cooling.
 It uses a unique method that uses micro-channel coolers which are directly attached to the computer's processing units (the main circuits that perform most of the computer's processing) which produce some of the most heat in the computer system.
 Micro-channels are small channels that have a diameter under 1mm with the warm coolant liquid running through them.
-Water's high thermal conductivity (the ability to conduct heat) and specific heat capacity (the amount of heat required to raise the temperature of 1 gram by 1 °C) allows the warm water coolant to be set at approximately 60 °C (roughly 140 °F).
-Because of the high thermal conductivity of water, more heat can be carried by the water away from the processing units.
+Water's high thermal conductivity and specific heat capacity allows the warm water coolant to be set at approximately 60 °C (roughly 140 °F).
+Due to the high thermal conductivity of water, more heat can be removed from the processing units.
 Water has approximately 4,000 times more heat capacity than that of air thus allowing heat transportation to work more efficiently.
 The high heat capacity allows for the water to absorb a great amount of heat.
 The water temperature allows the processing units to operate below the maximum temperature of 85 °C (roughly 185 °F).